digicademy-chf/chf_container/documentation/UsefulCommands/Index.rst

   ..  code-block:: shell

-      podman exec -i chf_web ls -la
+      podman exec -i <project_name>_web ls -la

 ..  _common-tasks:

 Common tasks
 ============

-The following tasks are common during development or, for example, for the **host system to run** via a cron job or other scheduling services.
-They are given as abbreviated one-liners here, but you may just as well access the container's command line first and then run the same command without ``podman exec -i chf_web`` or  ``podman exec -i chf_database``, respectively.
+The following tasks are common during development or may otherwise be **called from the host system**.
+They are given as abbreviated one-liners here, but you may just as well access the container's command line first and then run the same command without ``podman exec -i <project_name>_web``, ``podman exec -i <project_name>_server`` or
+``podman exec -i <project_name>_database``, respectively.

 - Update all PHP Composer packages:

   ..  code-block:: shell

-      podman exec -i chf_web composer update
+      podman exec -i <project_name>_web composer update

-- Require a new PHP Composer package; if it is in a non-standard repository like your own git instance, you first need to add the repo to ``web/composer.json``:
+- Require a new PHP Composer package; if it is in a non-standard repository like your own git instance, you first need to add the repo to your ``project/composer.json``:

   ..  code-block:: shell

-      podman exec -i chf_web composer require digicademy-chf/chf_bib
+      podman exec -i <project_name>_web composer require digicademy/chf_bib

 - Update TYPO3's language packs:

   ..  code-block:: shell

-      podman exec -i chf_web typo3 language:update
+      podman exec -i <project_name>_web typo3 language:update

 - Restart the Apache server:

   ..  code-block:: shell

-      podman exec -i chf_web systemctl restart apache2
+      podman exec -i <project_name>_server systemctl restart apache2

-- Export the database as a file; you may need to change the root password and the name of the database to export depending on the config in your ``.env``
+- Export the database as a file; you may need to change the root password:
-  file:

   ..  code-block:: shell

-      podman exec -i chf_database mysqldump -uroot -ppassword t3_chf > content/chf_database.sql
+      podman exec -i <project_name>_database mysqldump -uroot -ppassword chf > project/database.sql

-- Import a database file; you may need to change the root password and the name of the database to export depending on the config in your ``.env`` file:
+- Import a database file; you may need to change the root password:

   ..  code-block:: shell

-      podman exec -i chf_database mysqldump -uroot -ppassword t3_chf > content/chf_database.sql
+      podman exec -i <project_name>_database mysqldump -uroot -ppassword chf > project/database.sql